 E2B sandboxes

-When creating a new sandbox, E2B users can specify which MCP tools the sandbox should access.
-E2B then launches these MCP tools and provides access through the Docker MCP Gateway.
+When you create a sandbox, you specify which MCP tools it should access.
+E2B launches these tools and provides access through the Docker MCP Gateway.

 Example: Using GitHub and Notion MCP server